If there’s one part of kayaking that’s not fun, it’s when your kayak flips over.

 The other option is to swim underneath your kayak, and quickly push the kayak up and over in one smooth motion.
 This technique requires more strength and can be a little more challenging for certain people.

 With sit-inside kayaks, it’s inevitable that water will get inside.
 This is where a bilge pump and sponge will come in handy.
-Simply remove as much water as possible with the pump and use the sponge to absorb anything the pump cannot remove.
+Simply remove as much water as possible with the pump and then use the sponge to absorb anything the pump cannot remove.

 Here’s a list of accessories that all kayakers should think about in the event your kayak capsizes.